Craft cider & apple juice

 Fresh from the gardens of Oxfordshire

-Oxford Farmhouse is a social enterprise.
-We take unwanted apples to make craft cider & apple juice with the help of volunteers from many different backgrounds.
+Oxford Farmhouse is a social enterprise - a CIC - Community Interest Company, which is one of the new forms of charity structure.
+We take unwanted apples & pears to make craft cider & juice with the help of volunteers from many different backgrounds.
 Give us a call if you'd like to find out about joining in.

 We started with small scale production for our own use, just experimenting to make sure we had a good product.
 In 2018 we went public and have been excited by the volume of apples that have been donated, the people who've helped, and the delicious apple juice.
 Typical responses to the juice have been: